flutter-institute/lumber-jack/README.md

-# wood
+# Lumber Jack

-App to help you estimate how much wood you need for a project
+App to help you estimate how much lumber you need for a project

 ## Getting Started